verzeilberg/Twitter/README.md

         'userId' => ''
     ]

-Add your own redentials and your good to go.
+Add your own credentials and your good to go.
 See IndexController for example